ShipFail/consensus-oracle/PITCH.md

 We built **LLM Consensus Oracle** to answer a simple question:
 > “Do different LLMs really agree on this answer, or is this just one model’s hallucination?”

 Instead of calling a single model, we hit **Gemini, Claude, and Llama** with **deterministic decoding** for the same question, then compute how similar their answers are.
-We turn that into a **consensus meter**: green for strong agreement, yellow for partial, red for disagreement.
+We turn that into a **consensus meter** indicating strong agreement, partial agreement, or disagreement.

 In the demo, we’ll show three questions: